Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 Server for its configuration add it to the bootstrap.yml of the application)

 ```
-azure.keyvault.uri=<the URI of the Azure KeyVault to use>
+azure.keyvault.uri=<the URI of the Azure Key Vault to use>
-server.ssl.key-alias=<the name of the certificate in Azure KeyVault to use>
+server.ssl.key-alias=<the name of the certificate in Azure Key Vault to use>
 server.ssl.key-store-type=AzureKeyVault
 ```

-Note: make sure the managed identity has access to the Azure KeyVault to access keys, secrets and certificates.
+Note: make sure the managed identity has access to the Azure Key Vault to access keys, secrets and certificates.

 Add then add the following Maven dependency to your POM file.